 If someone is constantly told that the way they’re feeling is “normal”, they’re much less likely to seek the treatment they need.

-While of course everyone’s entitled to their own beliefs, comments like this are just not helpful.
+While of course everyone has their own beliefs, comments like this are not very helpful.

-For one thing, the person may not share your spiritual beliefs – and even if they do, they may already feel ashamed or worried that God is somehow punishing or testing them for something they have done.
+Remember, the person may not share your spiritual beliefs – and even if they do, they may already be wrestling with different emotions such as feeling ashamed or worried that God is somehow punishing or testing them for something they have done.

 Also, for someone who is struggling with their faith or spirituality, this might actually push them further away.